 ABOUT JAMIE OKUMA

-Jamie Okuma is Luiseno, Shoshone-Bannock, Wailaki, and Okinawan who is also an enrolled member of the La Jolla band of Indians in Southern California where she lives and works.
-She specializes in one-of-a-kind pieces that are hand-executed exclusively by the artist herself in all details of process, while also designing ready to wear fashions.
+Jamie Okuma, a Luiseno, Shoshone-Bannock, Wailaki, and Okinawan who is also an enrolled member of the La Jolla band of Indians in Southern California where she lives and works.
+She specializes in one-of-a-kind pieces that are hand-executed exclusively by the artist herself in all details of process, while also designing ready to wear fashion.

 As early as Okuma can remember her life has been in the art world in one way or another.
 Her mother Sandra was a graphic artist and worked at MCA records when Jamie was a child.
 During her time there she produced album covers for Lynard Skynyrd and Cher to name a few.